-Course Descriptions (GLG) GLG 101 or permission of the instructor is required to enroll in all geology courses numbered 300 and above except for 317 and 442 101.
-THE DYNAMIC EARTH4 A study of the materials that make up the earth and the physical processes that are produce the earth's characteristic physical features especially plate tectonics as a paradigm, rock forming processes, and the role these play in local geology.
-Laboratory work includes practica studies of minerals, rocks, and the interpretation of geologic phenomena from maps and other data.
+Course Descriptions (GLG) GLG 101 or permission of the instructor is required to enroll in all geology courses numbered 300 and above except for 317 and 442.
+A study of the materials that make up the earth and the physical processes that are produce the earth's characteristic physical features, especially plate tectonics as a paradigm, rock forming processes, and the role these play in local geology.
+Laboratory work includes practical studies of minerals, rocks, and the interpretation of geologic phenomena from maps and other data.
 Offered every semester.
-(For transfe purposes considered equivalent to Physical Geology) NATURAL SCIENCES EXPLORATIONS 103.
-ATMOSPHERE, CLIMATE, AND THE EARTH'S SURFACE4 A study of the physical environment at and near the earth's surface including the atmosphere, oceans, and landforms.
+(For transfer purposes considered equivalent to Physical Geology) NATURAL SCIENCES EXPLORATIONS 103.
+ATMOSPHERE, CLIMATE, AND THE EARTH'S SURFACE .......4 A study of the physical environment at and near the earth's surface including the atmosphere, oceans, and landforms.
 The course emphasizes the relationships between processes and spatial distributions.
-Laboratory work includes practical studies of climatic data and weather maps topographic maps and landforms, built around understanding our local watersheds.
+Laboratory work includes practical studies of climatic data and weather maps, topographic maps and landforms, built around understanding our local watersheds.
 Fall.
-(For transfer purposes considered equivalent to Physical Geography) NATURAL SCIENCES EXPLORATIONS; SUSTAINABLE WORLD CHALLENGE 202.
-EARTH HISTORY4 Prerequisite GEOL 101, 303, or permission of the instructor.
+(For transfer purposes considered equivalent to Physical Geography) NATURAL SCIENCES EXPLORATIONS Prerequisite GLG 101, 103, or permission of the instructor.
 The study of the history of the earth's crust, including an introduction to the history of life as shown by the fossil record.
-Laboratory includes practical studies of sedimentary rocks and there depositional environments, fossils and the use of geologic maps to interpret the geologic history of North America.
+Laboratory includes practical studies of sedimentary rocks and there depositional environments, fossils, and the use of geologic maps to interpret the geologic history of North America.
 NATURAL SCIENCES EXPLORATION 208.
-INTRODUCTION TO OCEANOGRAPHY4 Introduction to oceanography including study of the ocean's geological, physical, chemical, and biological processes, such as seafloo spreading, composition of seawater, currents, waves and tides, life in the sea, and ocean pollution and marine policy/management.
-NATURAL SCIENCES EXPLORATIONS; SUSTAINABLE WORLD CHALLENGE 290.
-INTERDISCIPLINARY STUDIES This course is designed to facilitate the treatment of topics across disciplinary boundaries.
+INTRODUCTION TO OCEANOGRAPHY ......4 Introduction to oceanography including study of the ocean's geological, physical, chemical, and biological processes, such as seafloor spreading, composition of seawater, currents, waves and tides, life in the sea, and ocean pollution and marine policy/management.
+NATURAL SCIENCES EXPLORATIONS 290.
+INTERDISCIPLINARY STUDIES ......4 This course is designed to facilitate the treatment of topics across disciplinary boundaries.
 Topics may vary from year to year.
-Course, but no individual topics, may be repeated for credit.
-295, 296.
-SELECTED TOPICS1-4 Prerequisite: Permission of Instructor.
+Course, but not individual topics, may be repeated for credit.
+Prerequisite: Permission of Instructor.
 A detailed study of an area of geology not normally covered in regular geology courses at a second year level.
-The course may examine the connections between a field of geology and other disciplines, such as business or economics, or historica and geographical dimensions of resource use.
-301. MINERALOGY A study of the common minerals of the earth's crust, their physical properties and identification, and the environments in which they form Laboratory work focuses on determinative mineralogy, optical properties of minerals, and the use of the petrographic microscope.
-302. PETROLOGY Prerequisite: GLG 301.
+The course may examine the connections between a field of geology and other disciplines, such as business or economics, or historical and geographical dimensions of resource use.
+A study of the common minerals of the earth's crust, their physical properties and identification, and the environments in which they form.
+Laboratory work focuses on determinative mineralogy, optical properties of minerals, and the use of the petrographic microscope.
+Prerequisite: GLG 301.
 A study of the character, occurrence, and genesis of igneous and metamorphic rocks.
 Laboratory work focuses on hand specimen and thin section description.
-317. PRINCIPLES OF GIS Corequisite: GLG 318.
+Corequisite: GLG 318.
 An introduction to the display and analysis of data using computer mapping software.
 Students will learn to use a standard GIS to examine problems such as location selection, demographic change, land use, and environmental planning.
 Spring of odd years.

-318. GIS APPLICATIONS Corequisite: GLG 317.
+Corequisite: GLG 317.
 An independent research project using GIS skills developed in GLG 317.
-319. FIELD GEOLOGY Prerequisites: GLG 101, 202, 301, 321, 322, or approval of instructor.
-A six-week course in field methods, geologic mapping, and preparation of geologic reports.
-The work will include preparation of geologic maps, cross-sections, columnar sections, and structural studies in an area encompassing igneous, sedimentary, and metamorphic rocks.
-Summers only.
-Recommended for all geology majors seeking a B.S. degree Note that the student enrolls in this course at an institution that offers a summer field camp and credit is transferred back to Centenary.
-321. SEDIMENTARY GEOLOGY4 The study of sedimentary rock origins and classification; principles of sedimentology and stratigraphy applied to the interpretation of the sedimentary rock record.
-Laboratory work includes description of sedimentary rocks, section measurement in the field, use of field and subsurface data to develop maps, cross sections, and environmental interpretations.
-332W.
-STRUCTURAL GEOLOGIC MAP INTERPRETATION4 The description and occurrence of geologic structures.
-The laboratory activities involve 3-D and 4-D analysis of geologic maps; includes construction of cross sections and various types of subsurface maps.
-357S.
-CURRENT TOPICS IN GEOLOGY Prerequisite: Two 300-level geology courses.
-Corequisite: GLG 358.
-An introduction to the professional literature in the earth sciences.
-Students will present summaries of articles in both written and oral forms.
-Spring.